ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 		```

-		Everytime you insert this module the function minit will be triggered and if you remove the kernel module the function mexit will be invoked.
+		Every time you insert this module the function minit will be triggered and if you remove the kernel module the function mexit will be invoked.

 		**IMPORTANT**: Replace ```kp.addr = (kprobe_opcode_t *)0xffffffff8d67f010;``` with the function memory address you discovered at step 3 --> ```kp.addr = (kprobe_opcode_t *)0xFUNCTION_MEMORY_ADDRESS;```.